 You may find some filters where multiple efficiencies are listed, Eg: %50@2 micron – %75@12 micron and %99@25 Micron.

-It is far more correct to say that all modern diesel engine SHOULD be using 2 micron filters with a Beta ratio of 100.
+It is far more correct to say that all modern diesel engine SHOULD be using 2-micron filters with a Beta ratio of 100.
 The problem is vehicle manufacturers don’t make the information about their filters available to us in the first place.
 The proof that the factory filters and service intervals are substandard is in the number and types of injector failures the industry is seeing.
 These failures can only be caused by dust damaging the valving in the diesel injectors.

 The next problem we have is the rate of fuel flow through the filter will change the efficiency of the filter.
-The greater the rate of flow through a given size filter, the lower the efficiency is going to be.
+The higher the rate of flow through a given size filter, the lower the efficiency is going to be.

-A filter that is suitable for a Hilux is not going to be suitable for a V8 diesel Land Cruiser.
+A filter that is suitable for a Hilux is not going to be ideal for a V8 diesel Land Cruiser.
 Although there are plenty of businesses willing to sell the same small filter kits as suitable for all diesel vehicles.

 So far we have established that we can’t quantify the manufacturers’ filters without paying for costly Lab testing, but we can say they are substandard due the number and type of injector failures we are seeing.

-Micron rating without an efficiency are meaningless.
+Micron ratings without an efficiency are meaningless.

 Buy from a business that takes the time to learn about the products they sell and who can demonstrate an understanding of the operation of the filters and fuel systems.

 You should buy a product with micron/efficiency rating that will provide you with a reasonable amount of extra filtration.
-This means 10-15 micronB100 pre filters or 2-3 micron B100 final filters.
+This means 10-15 micronB100 pre-filters or 2-3 micron B100 final filters.